Kryvyi Rih: Russian invasion

 On 30 March, ArcelorMittal which at the beginning of the month had idled its steelmaking operations in Kryvyi Rih citing concern for the safety and security of its 26,000 workers and for its assets, announced that it was preparing to restart production.
-(It 2023, it operated at 25% pre-war capacity.
-In 2024, the company plans to increase capacity utilization from to 50%).

 At the end of May 2022, responding to Russian rocket and missile strikes, Ukrainian forces made limited counterattacks south of Kryvyi Rih.
 The southern Inhulets and Radushne districts remain exposed to Russian shelling with civilian losses.
 At dawn on 25 August, Kryvyi Rih was hit by cluster munitions.

 On 14 September 2022, Russian missiles struck the dam of the Karachun reservoir, located upstream of Kryvyi Rih along the Inhulets, causing rising water levels in the Inhulets and water shortage in the city.
 The strike against President Zelenskyy's home town—an attempt, he suggested, to flood the city—came after his visit to towns in the Kharkiv region regained in Ukraine's first major counteroffensive.

 In 2025, the third year of the war, the city has been subjected to large-scale kamikaze drone strikes.
+On 4 April, a Iskander-M ballistic missile strike hit a residential area, including a playground killing 20 people, including 9 children.
+It was the deadliest single strike involving children since the beginning of the full scale invasion.
+In 2026, repeated missile strikes halted primary steel production at ArcelorMittal.